 The other is the level at which we advise and assist the Afghan forces.
 This summer as we go into the Afghan first summer in the lead, they will be advised and assisted at the selected battalion level, lieutenant colonel level, the Kandak level.
-As we get to the fall, we will lift off to the brigade level.
-And post-2014, current planning would be either at the brigade or the corps level, and that decision has not been made yet.
+As we get to the fall, we will lift off to the brigade level, and post-2014, current planning would be either at the brigade or the corps level, and that decision has not been made yet.

 But in any event, we recognize that what you pointed out is critical, and that is we maintain a robust train, advise, and assist effort at the training center level.
-And we would expect that to be at the institutional training center level in Kabul, as well as those four corners of Afghanistan at the regional training center.
+We would expect that to be at the institutional training center level in Kabul, as well as those four corners of Afghanistan at the regional training center.
 So from my perspective, what is really important is as we look at our enduring presence, it would be sufficient to address that particular function that you referred to.

 Senator Inhofe.
-Well, you know, I have heard about some of the things that-changes that perhaps we are going to make, maybe go onto a regional level.
+I have heard about some of the changes that perhaps we are going to make, maybe go into a regional level.
 But that facility is so impressive, I just want to make sure we are going to continue it at the level it is now.
-And the number of people that are going through to sustain numbers that we talked about in this area so far, it is going to be necessary to do that.
-And I am sure that you are equally impressed with the successes we have had at that Kabul military training center.
+The number of people that are going through to sustain numbers that we talked about in this area so far, it is going to be necessary to do that.
+I am sure that you are equally impressed with the successes we have had at that Kabul military training center.

-With the elections coming up, the-when you look at-it is their constitution that causes Karzai to have to drop out, and we know there are many areas of the world where they have a constitutional prohibition that would require people to stop.
+With the elections coming up, it is their constitution that causes Karzai to have to drop out, and we know there are many areas of the world where they have a constitutional prohibition that would require people to stop.
 Yousemeni comes to mind in Uganda.
 Has there been any talk at all of any kind of an effort on his behalf to be able to remain there?
-I understand there is not, but I just wanted to get that into this record.
+I understand there is not, but I just wanted to get that into the record.

 General DUNFORD.
 Senator, there has not been any public discussion about that.
-In fact, in several meetings that I have attended, both one-on-one or with the ambassador, with President Karzai, with Secretary Kerry and Secretary Hagel, you know, on each occasion, President Karzai has expressed his intent to stand down in April 2014.
-I also attended his address to parliament, somewhat equivalent to our State of the Union, a month ago where he announced to the parliament that he also intended to step down on the 5th of April of 2014.
+In fact, in several meetings that I have attended, both one-on-one or with the Ambassador, with President Karzai, with Secretary Kerry and Secretary Hagel on each occasion, President Karzai has expressed his intent to stand down in April 2014.
+I also attended his address to parliament, somewhat equivalent to our State of the Union, a month ago where he announced to the parliament that he also intended to step down on the April 5, 2014.

-Senator INHOFE.
+Senator Inhofe.
 I understand that.
 Is there any talk about who might succeed him?

 General DUNFORD.
-Senator, there is a tremendous amount of political activity ongoing on Afghanistan right now, but it would be difficult for me to select a favorite at this point.
+Senator, there is a tremendous amount of political activity ongoing on in Afghanistan right now, but it would be difficult for me to select a favorite at this point.

-Senator Inhofe.
-You know, there is kind of a history that when rogues are on their way out, they clean up their act.
-Have you seen a more positive Karzai than we have seen in the past?
+Senator INHOFE.
+There is a history that when rogues are on their way out, they clean up their act.
+Have you seen a more positive

+Karzai than we have seen in the past?

-General Dunford.
+General DUNFORD.
 Senator, over the past 2 months, we have worked through very difficult issues, President Karzai and I, and we have come in each case to an effective solution.
-So the relationship I have had on the ground over the last two months has been cooperative.
+So the relationship I have had on the ground over the last 2 months has been cooperative.